 Dinner: Dinner on your own or join the Group Leader at a local restaurant.

-Activity note: There are stairs leading up to the entrance of the Columbia Icefields Interpretive Centre but there is a higher parking lot where we can drop off with a ramp for easier access.
+Activity note: There are stairs leading up to the entrance of the Columbia Icefields Interpretive Centre.
 The remainder of the field trip will be by motorcoach.
 Driving about 150 miles throughout the day; approximately 4 hours total.
 The Ice Explorer ride on Athabasca Glacier is 3 miles roundtrip during the 1.5 hour adventure.